richardsheridan/magic-afm/README.rst

 retract, or both data.
 The available image manipulations are:

 Flatten
-   A linear fit to each row of the image is subtracted from that row
+   A linear fit to each row of the image is subtracted from that row.

 PlaneFit
-   A 2D linear fit to the image is subtracted from that image
+   A 2D linear fit to the image is subtracted from that image.

 Offset
-   The minimum value present in the image is subtracted from that image
+   The minimum value present in the image is subtracted from that image.

 Median3x1
    Each pixel is replaced by the median value of that pixel and its vertical